-When you’re busy running a retail business, coming up with boutique giveaway ideas is likely one of the last things on your list.
-But you may be missing out.
+When running a retail business, coming up with boutique giveaway ideas can be easily overlooked.

 Boutique giveaways are a promotional tactic used to acquire new customers and engage with existing ones, all while building brand awareness and growing your business.